stormcrows/qdox/README.md

 {
     "Query": "wild weekend",
     "Results": [{
+        "Name": "Grand Teton National Park.txt",
         "Path": "static/Grand Teton National Park.txt",
         "Similarity": "92"
     }, {
-        "Path": "static/Around the End - Ralph Henry Barbour.txt",
+        "Name": "Around the End - Ralph Henry Barbour.txt", "Path": "static/Around the End - Ralph Henry Barbour.txt",
         "Similarity": "40"
     }]
 }
 ```
+*note: `Path` will be `""` if `-s` option is not specified!*

 * Documents are served from `static` folder and can be accessed followed via provided path,
 * `-w` flag will enable a recursive watcher on the folder that will update the model anytime there is a change in the file structure,
 * `-i` flag will enable a simple query ui to be found under index page of `http://localhost:8080/`:
+* `-s` enables serving documents from under the `/static` route

 ![interaction panel](./docs/interaction.png)